CALL FOR PAPERS

 Journal of Health and Social Sciences operates a double-blind peer review system, in which the identities of both reviewers and authors remain anonymous to each other.

 Manuscripts that are judged to be of insufficient quality or unlikely to be competitive enough for publication will be rejected during initial screening.
-For papers that are not selected for peer review, the journal notifies authors within two weeks of submission.
+For papers that are not selected for peer review, the journal notifies authors within two or three weeks of submission.

 Otherwise, the Scientific Director of the Journal of Health and Social Sciences, selects one or two editorial board members, experts on the topic.
 Each paper is reviewed by the board members for timeliness and relevance to the journal’s objectives.
 After this step, some of these submissions are selected for external review.
 Original Articles, Reviews/Meta-Analyses, will then typically be sent to at least 2 peer reviewers; Commentaries, Viewpoints, Case Reports and Technical Reports to at least 1 peer reviewer.
 Letters to the Editor will be reviewed by Scientific Director.
 For papers selected for revision, the time between revision request and publication varies (weeks to months) depending on factors such as the extent of revision required, the need for additional review and revision, issue production, etc..
 The peer reviewers are not known to the author and are obliged to inform the Scientific Director of any possible conflict of interest which may arise.
 The editorial staff members who participate in editorial decisions must provide Scientific Director with a current description of their financial interests or other conflicts (as they might relate to editorial judgments) and recuse themselves from any decisions in which a conflict of interest exists.
 Editorial staff members must not use information gained through working with manuscripts for private gain.